This primary Social Work Value involves helping individuals, groups, and communities in need and addressing social problems

 What is Identity vs. Role Confusion?

-If transference means the experiences, feelings and desires that clients bring from their pasts into the therapeutic relationship, this is what the clinician brings, including their reaction to the client.
+If transference means the experiences, feelings and desires that clients bring from their pasts into the therapeutic relationship, this is what the clinician brings, including their reactions to the client.

 What is counter-transference?

-This defense mechanism involves negating aspects of one's experience to avoid the unacceptable feelings, like anxiety, or thoughts.
+This primary defense mechanism involves negating aspects of one's experience - believing they did not exist or occur - to avoid the unacceptable feelings, like anxiety, or thoughts.

 What is denial?